RunRafter/ConsenSys-Academy-Notes/Part 1 - Review of Blockchain Technology.md

 ### Public

 - Anyone is allowed to join as a trust-less participant, they recieve a wallet that does not contain any personal information and allows them to be pseudonymous in the network.
+Addresses of participants are publicly viewable, but addresses not necessarily linked to any person or identity.
-- Anyone can read and write data from/to the blockchain
+- Anyone can read and write data from/to the blockchain, participants not vetted - permisionless.
 - Transaction processors must invest financially to prevent fraud with Proof of Work or a direct incentive (i.e. cryptocurrency)
-- Each transaction has a cost

-### Private
+- Costs digital currency to process transactions (e.g. Ether, Bitcoin)
+- Censorship resistant - anyone can observe, record, and submit txns
+- Examples: public Ethereum and Bitcoin networks

+### Consortium (or shared, permissioned chains)

-- Only verified participants are allowed, bad actors can be punished.
+- Only verified participants are allowed to participate - block validator identities known,  allowing participants to punish bad actors.
-- Typically seen in enterprise or development enviroments.
+- Enables different consensus mechanisms.
+- Can achieve higher transaction throughput compared to public networks.

+### Private (or permissioned chains / sandboxes)

+- Designed for rapid application development, instant deployment, and single-enterprise deployment solutions.
+- Prototyping and development needs for learning.
-- Validators are legally accountable and are incentivized by reputational risks
+- Participants are known and trusted - Validators are legally accountable and are incentivized by reputational risks
-- Small number of nodes can ultimately change the state of data
+- Potential for a small number of nodes with ability to change data